 At the table in silence, the three of them are eating dinner.
 Emily breaks the silence with, “The Kennedys always spoke at the dinner table, they spoke about world affairs, literature…we’re at least as bright as the Kennedy’s, why can’t we hold a decent dinner conversation?”
 Just then Emily’s clueless but cheerful husband, Richard, walks in the door.

 “Emily, where are you?”
 “Just follow the sound of crickets,” she says.

 Richard is bursting with news!
 “My mother is coming to visit us from London!” he announces with glee.
 Rory is all excited.
 “I’ll finally get to meet my great-grandmother!”
 “Oh, you will love her!” says Richard.

-Lorelai attempts to cope with these dinners through the use of dead-pan humor, puns and low-key sarcasm.
-Meanwhile, Emily is growing pale at the thought of “Trix” descending on her house like an invasion from Attila The Hun!
+Lorelai attempts to cope with these dinners through the use of dead-pan humor, puns and sarcasm.
+Meanwhile, Emily is growing pale at the thought of “Trix” descending on her house like an invasion of Attila The Hun!
 Of course, Richard thinks his mother is a saint, but Emily knows her as an autocrat and a manipulator!
 Her first thought is, “Where are all the tasteless gifts she’s sent us down through the years?
 I’m going to have to find them and put them all back where she can see them!”
-Emily is positive Trix will remember every last one of them, including where they’re supposed to go.
+Emily is positive Trix will remember every last one of them!

 OK, it is now one week later, time for another “Friday Night Dinner”, and Trix is going to be there!